yesaswiniswarna/yesaswiniswarna/README.md

 ---
 ### 📑Research:
-- Regional Bias in Large Language Models
+-Published Research Paper On Regional Bias in Large Language Models
 ---
 ### 🛠️ Languages and Tools: